A threatened miscarriage is a condition that suggests a miscarriage might take place before the 20th week of pregnancy.

-Note: During an actual miscarriage, low back pain or abdominal pain (dull to sharp, constant to intermittent) can occur.
+Note: During a miscarriage, low back pain or abdominal pain (dull to sharp, constant to intermittent) can occur.
 Tissue or clot-like material may pass from the vagina.

-Many women with threatened miscarriage go on to have a normal pregnancy.
+Most women with a threatened miscarriage go on to have a normal pregnancy.

 If you know you are (or are likely to be) pregnant and you have any symptoms of threatened miscarriage, contact your prenatal health care provider right away.

 It is better to treat health problems before you get pregnant than to wait until you are already pregnant.
-Miscarriages that are caused by body-wide (systemic) diseases can be prevented by detecting and treating the disease before becoming pregnant.
-Being obese or having uncontrolled diabetes can increase your risk of miscarriage.
+Miscarriages caused by diseases that affect your whole body, such as high blood pressure, are rare.
+But you can prevent these miscarriages by detecting and treating the disease before becoming pregnant.

 Threatened miscarriage; Threatened spontaneous abortion; Abortion - threatened; Threatened abortion